mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 ---
 Example revaluation method (1):

 Millan Manufacturing is located in Spain and reports under IFRS.
-The company uses a revaluation model to account for its land and building.
+The company uses a revaluation model to account for its land and buildings.
 - January 1, 2020: Millan purchased a plot of land for €3,000,000.
 - December 31, 2020: the fair value of the land is €3,500,000.
 - December 31, 2021: the fair value of the land is €2,800,000.